-Pentagon announces more US troops -- but 'not thousands' more -- will deploy to Mideast
+Pentagon announces more US troops, but 'not thousands' more, will deploy to Mideast

 Trump said earlier this week it was “looking like” Iran was responsible for the attack but stopped short of directly accusing Tehran.

 The Saudis on Wednesday displayed what they said were Iranian weapons collected after the attack and showed video footage of what was said to be a drone coming in from the north.
-However, Yemen – where Houthi rebels are – is south of the country.
+However, Yemen – where the Houthi rebels are located – is south of the kingdom.

 A Saudi military official said 18 drones and seven cruise missiles were launched, with three missiles failing to hit their targets.
-The missiles were said to have a range of 435 miles, which weapons experts told The Associated Press could not have been fired from Yemen.
+The missiles were said to have a range of 435 miles, which weapons experts told The Associated Press indicated they could not have been fired from Yemen.

 Fox News’ Lucas Tomlinson, Edmund DeMarche, Sam Dorman, Greg Norman and Morgan Phillips contributed to this report, as well as The Associated Press.